limine-bootloader/limine/PROTOCOL.md

 ## Limine Requests Section

-Note: *This behaviour is deprecated as of base protocol revision 1*
+Note: *This behaviour is deprecated and removed as of base protocol revision 1*

 For kernels requesting deprecated base revision 0, if the executable kernel file contains a `.limine_reqs` section, the bootloader